-The amount of escrow shares Escrow Shares were recalculated at June 30, 2022 September 30, 2022, and are included in the calculation of diluted earnings per share for June 30, 2022 September 30, 2022.
-No additional calculation was required for the Escrow Shares at June 30, 2023 September 30, 2023, as the Escrow Share number was finalized on the anniversary date, Shares were released from escrow, and the shares are included in the Company's calculation of basic earnings per share.
-The maximum amount of Zynex Shares that may be released are limited to 19.9% of the total number of common shares and total voting power of common shares of the Company (see Note 14 - Fair Value Measurements for more information regarding this liability).
+The amount of Escrow Shares were recalculated at September 30, 2022 March 31, 2023, and are included in the calculation of diluted earnings per share for September 30, 2022 share.
+No additional calculation was required at September 30, 2023 March 31, 2024, as the Escrow Shares were released from escrow, and the shares are included in the Company's calculation of basic earnings per share.